inksharedsolutions/bradyherren/src/markdown-pages/privacy-policy.md

 If you have previously purchased goods or services from us we may provide to you details of similar goods or services, or other goods and services, that you may be interested in.

-We never give your details to third parties to use your data to enable them to provide you with information regarding Brady Herren and/or goods or services.
+We never give your details to third parties to use your data to enable them to provide you with information regarding Brad M. Herren and/or goods or services.

 ## Storing Your Personal Data